 After returning indoors, wash treated skin with soap and water or bathe.
 This is especially important when repellents are used repeatedly or on consecutive days.
 Also, keep DEET in its original container so it is not accidentally ingested.

 Three-fourths of all DEET poisonings occur with children under six years of age.
 Small children are more vulnerable because they are more likely to accidentally ingest DEET and they have lower body weights.
 Store containers of DEET out of the reach of children to prevent accidental poisoning.

 Also, use common sense in the application of DEET to small children.
 Do not apply to the hands of children because they may rub their eyes or ingest DEET from their hands or fingers.
 Do not allow small children to apply the product.
 An adult should apply the product or closely supervise the application.
 Use DEET sparingly on small children.
 The US Food and Drug Administration (FDA) recommends that DEET products should not be used on children under two months of age.

 Other Insect Repellents

-Other insect repellents are available and should be considered for use by those who cannot tolerate DEET products.
+Other insect repellents are now available and should be considered for use by those who cannot tolerate DEET products.
 Picaridin and oil of lemon eucalyptus are both registered with the EPA and have demonstrated effective insect repellency.
 Picaridin has proven to be similarly effective to DEET against certain mosquito species.
-Other products are available, but their effectiveness is generally not comparable to DEET.

 Read the labels carefully and follow all instructions.
 For instance, products containing oil of eucalyptus are not recommended for use on children under 3 years of age, according to the United States FDA.